 - Open Explore 3D Space mode by clicking anywhere in the photographed area, or by clicking on the man icon in the bottom left corner.

-- Angle the view to display the transition between the ceiling and the walls (as shown below).
-This is the best place to measure distances, as there usually won't be any furniture in the way.
+- Angle the view to display the transition between the ceiling and the walls (see image below).
+This is the best place to measure distances, as there usually isn't any furniture in the way.

 - Click on the measuring tape in the bottom left corner.